Criminal Justice BS Degree

 Be Ready to Serve and Lead in a Challenging, Fast-Growing Field

-- Recent graduates of UT Tyler’s criminal justice program ranked in the top 10% of all criminal justice graduates in a national test given to seniors.
+- Recent graduates of UT Tyler’s criminal justice program ranked in the top 10% of all criminal justice majors in a national test given to seniors.

-- Graduates of the UT Tyler criminal justice program are highly sought after for positions in federal, state and county government.
+- Our criminal justice graduates are highly sought after for positions in federal, state and county government.

 Bachelor’s in Criminal Justice: Rigorous.
-Focused on Problem Solving and Critical Thinking.
+Focused on Problem Solving, Critical Thinking.